huacnlee/zed-autocorrect/README.md

 - Code Action to fix the text.
 - Automatically download AutoCorrect, if your system doesn't have it, otherwise use the existing one.

+## TODO

+- [ ] Formatting support.

+  Currently, the Zed extension can't allow us register multiple formatters for the same language.

+  For example the `markdown` language.
+Zed's default markdown formatter is `prettier`, and we can't register another formatter for it.

+- [ ] Following `.autocorrectrc` config in workspace (by LSP).

 ## Installation

 Open `Extensions` on your Zed, search for `AutoCorrect` and click on `Install`.